Privacy and Access to Information

 Cookies: When you visit a site on the web, it may deposit a piece of data, called a web cookie, with the temporary web browser files on your computer.
 If you wish, you can change the settings on your web browser to deny cookies, or to warn you when a site is about to deposit cookies on your hard drive.

-Encryption: The APL website links patrons to their My Account on TRACpac and TAL Online for borrowing purposes.
+Encryption: The APL website links patrons to their My Account on TRACpac and Discovery for borrowing purposes.
 These consortia protect patron privacy by using encryption during the login process and transmission of a patron’s library card, username, and PIN.

 eResources: The Marigold Library System subscribes to various databases found under the eResources tab of the APL website.
 Neither the Marigold Library System nor APL analyze individual patron usage.
 Users are encouraged to read the privacy policies of individual databases.